AherRahul/portfolio-v1/content/articles/11-java-fundamentals/inheritance-basics.md

 ---
 title: Inheritance Basics
-description: Learn about Inheritance Basics in Java programming.
+description: Learn the fundamentals of inheritance in Java, its benefits, access modifiers, and best practices to write clean, reusable, and maintainable object-oriented code.
 datePublished: 2026-02-27
 dateModified: 2026-02-27
 topics: